cornerstone-consulting/INFIODocs/infio-docs.md

         - SQL Server Profiler events from SQL Server.

     - For collecting SQL Server Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
     - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
-Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory).
+Follow the [file upload process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory) for detailed instuctions.

     > Note: If users prefer not to manually create the SQL Server Profiler Events file, they can use the INFIO plugin to generate an Extended Events file.
 The same upload process mentioned above should be followed to transfer the file to either the designated S3 bucket or the INFIO EC2 instance's INFIO directory.
 For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).